cjolowicz/cookiecutter-hypermodern-python/docs/guide.rst

 This triggers the following automated steps:

-- :ref:`The test suite runs against the master branch <The Tests workflow>`.
+- :ref:`The test suite runs against the main branch <The Tests workflow>`.
 - :ref:`The draft GitHub Release is updated <The Release workflow>`.
 - :ref:`A pre-release of the package is uploaded to TestPyPI <The Release workflow>`.
 - `Read the Docs`_ rebuilds the *latest* version of the documentation.

 In your local repository,
-update the master branch:
+update the main branch:

 .. code:: console

-   $ git switch master
+   $ git switch main
-   $ git pull origin master
+   $ git pull origin main

 Optionally, remove the merged topic branch from the local repository as well: